December 1st History, Trivia, and Fun Facts

 1989 – Christmas Vacation was released in theaters.

 1990 – #1 Hit December 1, 1990 – December 7, 1990: Whitney Houston – I’m Your Baby Tonight

-1990 - The Chunnel between England and France was connected and celebrated when and Englishman and Frenchmen broke their their respective sides.
+1990 – The Chunnel between England and France was connected and celebrated when an Englishman and Frenchmen broke their respective sides.
 It was officially opened by Queen Elizabeth II and the French president, François Mitterrand, in a ceremony held in Calais on May 6, 1994.

 1991 – Britney Spears appeared on Star Search.

 1992- The Young and The Restless aired the 5,000th episode.
 In honor of the event, The Price Is Right (also CBS) even featured Y&R themed showcases.

 1994 – The Game Show Network, the 24-hour channel dedicated to game shows, made its debut

 1994 – Home & Garden Television (HGTV) made its debut.

 1996 – 25 Days Of Christmas began airing on The Family Channel.